+Most of these requirements will change by 2023, but these are the current entry requirements.
 US citizens need to purchase a visa to enter Egypt.
 You can purchase the visa on arrival and the cost is $30.
-Another option is to go on the official Egyptian site and secure your visa in advance. https://visa2egypt.gov.eg/eVisa/Home .
+Another option is to go on the official Egyptian site and secure your visa in advance.
+Honestly, its super easy just to purchase the visa when you arrive visa site is kind of a hassle.
+Here is the link vhttps://visa2egypt.gov.eg/eVisa/Home .
 If you choose to get your visa on arrival make sure you have American cash or Euros on you when you land so you can get your “visa” stamp.
 There are no ATM machines that let you withdraw American dollars or Euros in the airport and they only except those two currencies.

 Covid Entry Requirements